Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 - Worksafe New Zealand website - information on occupational diving

 There are no specific secondary education requirements to become an aquaculture farmer.
-However, biology, English and maths may be useful.
+However, biology and maths may be useful.

 Aquaculture farmers need to be: